mathieu-benoit/acm-workshop/content/config-controller/create-config-controller.md

 ```
 {{% /tab %}}
 {{% tab name="Org level" %}}
-Alternatively, you could also create this GCP project at the Organization level:
+Alternatively, you could also create this resource at the Organization level:
 ```Bash
 gcloud projects create $CONFIG_CONTROLLER_PROJECT_ID \
     --organization $ORG_OR_FOLDER_ID \